 Virginia Tuition Assistance Grant (TAG) Program - This benefit is available to Virginia residents who are attending private colleges.
 It is a state effort to compensate for the difference between public and private school tuition costs.

-Eligible students received \$2,800 for 2012-2013.
+Eligible students received \$3,100 for 2013-2014.
 All state resident students who are seeking financial aid are expected to apply for TAG aid.
 The application deadline is July 31.
 Applications received after July 31 are not guaranteed funding.
 The financial aid office emails TAG application information to all Virginia students who have been admitted to the college; continuing students receiving TAG do not have to reapply annually.
 Continuing students not receiving TAG must also submit the TAG application by July 31.

 The Randolph-Macon College Presidential Scholar Program and Dean's Award - These academic scholarships are made on a competitive basis to qualified entering students without regard to need.
 Outstanding students are invited to the campus each spring for interviews with a faculty committee.
 Awards are based on the students' academic performance and potential, indication of leadership, and general merit.
-Scholarships currently range in value from \$13,500 to \$21,000.
+Scholarships currently range in value from \$14,500 to \$21,000 for students entering in fall 2014.
 Awards are renewable each year provided students maintain the required cumulative grade point average.
 Award recipients may also qualify for other types of aid based on demonstrated need.